opnsense/docs/source/manual/how-tos/caddy.rst

 Caddy: Layer4 Routes
 ====================

 ..
 Attention:: Requires ``os-caddy-1.6.2`` or later.
-This is new feature of Caddy and in active developement.
+This is a new feature of Caddy and in active developement.
 Consider this a feature preview.
-Even though it seems to work as expected, do not use this in production.
-The scope of features inside this plugin are very contained - so when something changes upstream, it can hopefully be downstreamed without huge effort or rewriting the whole logic.
+Even though it works as expected, do not use this in production.
+The scope of Layer4 features inside this plugin are very contained - so when something changes upstream, it can be hopefully downstreamed without rewriting the whole logic.

 -------------